Get in Touch

 Data Collection

 Relating to building certifications, you should check the data output interval of any prospective device.
 The data output interval of an IAQ monitor is the time between recorded readings, including transmitting the measurement to the data provider.
-WELL requires that your air quality monitor take measurements over an interval no shorter than one hour.
+WELL requires that your indoor air quality monitor take measurements over an interval no shorter than one hour.
 RESET, on the other hand, requires a data output interval of 1 minute.

 Data Storage